Find your best self before the wedding ceremony and read marriage, relationship, and wellness tips from Denver wedding officiant, Michael Moody.

 Day 2: Bike Tour, Cocktails Overlooking the Ruins, and the Polanco Neighborhood

-What do you do in Mexico City if you’re a personal trainer?
+What do you do in Mexico City if you’re a wedding officiant?
 Sign up for a bike tour, of course!
-With the tour starting at 10 am, we had time to eat chilaquiles in Puntarena’s open-air courtyard nearby, though (don’t tell my personal training clients).
+With the tour starting at 10 am, we had time to eat chilaquiles in Puntarena’s open-air courtyard nearby, though.
 The grassy wall with a tricycle created a memorable backdrop for our breakfast.
-Considering the amount of traffic in Mexico City (the most we have ever witnessed in a city), we needed to jump in an Uber for our 24-minute ride to the Polanco neighborhood after a time-pressed meal (assume it could take 13-43 minutes to drive to any neighborhood).
+Considering the amount of traffic in Mexico City (the most we have ever witnessed in a city), we needed to jump in an Uber for our 24-minute ride to the Polanco neighborhood after a time-pressed meal (assuming it could take 13-43 minutes to drive to any neighborhood).
 Upon our arrival, we jumped on our bikes and began our private tour of the city.
 From Polanco and back, we traced Mexico City’s history across many neighborhoods and documented the Spanish and French influence on its architecture, public sculptures, and art.
 The city was a far cry from the rural Mexican style we envisioned.
 After 250 years of Spanish rule, you clearly see the European influence on every neighborhood (especially the Centro Historico).

 Polanco Sites